mustafaelghrib/mustafaelghrib.github.io/content/tech_writings/aws_cloud_Infrastructure.md

 - [Conclusion](#conclusion)

 # Our Project
-The project that we will work on it is a backend API that is built with Python, Django and PostgresSQL and conteriezied with Docker, you could find it [at this repo](https://github.com/mustafaelghrib/crewtech/tree/main/backend), clone it on you local computer and let's start building.
+The project we will work on is a backend API built with Python, Django, and PostgreSQL, and containerized with Docker.
+You can find it [in this repository](https://github.com/mustafaelghrib/crewtech/tree/main/backend), clone it to your local computer, and let's begin building.

-Note: This project could be any with any tech stack, the steps will be the same after all.
+Note: This project could be built with any tech stack, but the steps will remain the same.

 # Building The Cloud Infrastructure
-So we have the project is set up and ready to go for production, and we want to deploy it to the cloud, and to do that we need to build the cloud infrastructure, so let's follow this steps to build it.
+So, we have the project set up and ready to go for production.
+Now, our goal is to deploy it to the cloud.
+To achieve that, we need to build the cloud infrastructure.
+Let's follow these steps to build it.

 ## Define
-Our goal here is to just deploy this simple backend API, so it could be available on the internet and other people could access it.
+Our goal here is to deploy this simple backend API, making it available on the internet for others to access.

-To deploy it, we need to choose a deployment method, I wrote about some of them [at this article](https://mustafaelghrib.github.io/methods_of_deployment_with_examples/), but let's say we want to deploy it using docker on remote server.
+To accomplish this, we need to choose a deployment method.
+I have written about some of them [in this article](https://mustafaelghrib.github.io/methods_of_deployment_with_examples/), but let's assume we want to deploy it using Docker on a remote server.

-So this defines what we actually need from the cloud, and from the things above we need:
+This outlines our requirements from the cloud, and based on the information above, we need:

-- Docker registry so we could push and pull docker images from it.
+- Docker registry to push and pull Docker images.
-- Remote server so we could access our backend api from it.
+- Remote server to host our backend API.
-- PostgresSQL database as our backend API uses it.
+- PostgreSQL database for our backend API.
-- Storage as our backend API needs to save and retrieve static and media files.
+- Storage for saving and retrieving static and media files used by our backend API.

 ## Choose
-For this article we have chosen AWS as the cloud platform that will deploy our backend on it.
-You need to create an AWS account as we will use it in the implementation step.
+For this article, we have chosen AWS as the cloud platform to deploy our backend.
+You will need to create an AWS account as we will be using it during the implementation step.

 ## Plan
-Let's match the services we want with the services provided by AWS and wrote the initial configration that we want for those services.
+Let's align the services we require with the services provided by AWS and document the initial configuration we need for each of those services.

 | Our Service          | AWS Service | Configration                                    |
 |----------------------|-------------|-------------------------------------------------|